 The Auto Train will take you to Stanford, FL, from Lorton, VA, and then you have a car to drive the rest of the way.

-My experience with the Silver Star was pleasant, I did miss the dining car, but I only had lost one meal on this train because of when I got on and off of the train,
+My experience with the Silver Star was pleasant, I did miss the dining car, but I only had lost one meal on this train because of when I got on and off the train.

-The only regret I had for this part of the trip was I didn’t get in line at hot dog stand line early enough at the Orlando Station.
-We were at the station longer than I thought, so when I did get inline they started calling All Aboard, I missed out on that.
+The only regret I had for this part of the trip was I didn’t get in line at the hot dog stand line early enough at the Orlando Station.
+We were at the station longer than I thought, so when I did get inline, they started calling All Aboard; I missed out on that.

 From the Amtrak’s Kissimmee Station to the Disney Transportation and Ticket Center

-Getting from the Kissimmee Amtrak Station to Walt Disney World is relatively easy, especially with a basic knowledge of public transportation.
+Getting from the Kissimmee Amtrak Station to Walt Disney World is relatively easy, especially with basic public transportation knowledge.
 Look for a bus stop sign with the number you are looking for and your destination.
 Apps like Google Maps will tell you what bus or train you need to ride.
-Remember that buses go in two directions, so pay attention to the destination signs on the bus to ensure it’s going to the right location.
+Remember that buses go in two directions, so pay attention to the bus’s destination signs to ensure it’s going to the correct location.

 If you want to take the bus to Disney

-From the Kissimmee Station, the closest #56 Lynx Bus Stop is on West Neptune Rd, just a short walk from the Amtrak station (about .2 of a mile). #56 travels to Disney every 20 minutes and terminates at the Transportation and Ticket Center at Disney, so you will never miss your destination.
+The closest #56 Lynx Bus Stop is on West Neptune Rd from the Kissimmee Station, just a short walk from the Amtrak station (about .2 of a mile). #56 travels to Disney every 20 minutes and terminates at Disney’s Transportation and Ticket Center, so you will never miss your destination.